The SFWC Facts

 The San Francisco Writers Conference is a 501(c)3 non-profit corporation that donates money and services to charities that support writing.
 SFWC donations have gone to 826 National, BINC, the Children’s Book Project, EveryLibrary, Litquake, WNBA, Books & Booze, Project Homeless Connect, high school scholarship recipients and other organizations.
 SFWC management team members donate their time on many projects and can often be seen giving pro-bono speeches at writers conferences and other venues.

-Additionally, Laurie McLean is also the director of strategic partnerships and finance.
-Elisabeth Kauffman is the director of marketing.
-Lissa Provost is also the operations director.
+Additionally, Laurie McLean is the business development and finance director.
+Stephania Schwartz is the director of marketing.
 Amanda Clay Traylor is the volunteer director.
-And Praveena Raman is the director of registrations and customer support.
+Praveena Raman is the director of registrations and customer support.
+And Venkat Raman is the Foundation Director.

 - Registration/Customer Support Director: Praveena Raman [email protected]